 - 1. Network Service Providers providing CAT services must adhere to the service delivery and reporting requirements described in this Guidance document, - 2.
 Submit data (including encounter data), in accordance with the most recent version of the PAM 155-2, into the Managing Entity's Data System, - 3.
 Submit Appendix 1 Persons Served and Performance Measure Report and Appendix 2 Quarterly Supplemental Data Report, and Appendix 3 CAT Return on Investment (See the Required Reporting section for more details), - 4.
 Participate in all CAT program conference calls, meetings or other oversight events scheduled by the Department, - 5.
 Submit quarterly reporting of actual expenditures, fiscal year-end financial reconciliation of actual allowable expenditures to total payments, and prompt return of any unearned funds or overpayments (See the Required Reporting section for more details), - 6.
 Network Service Providers will be paid on a monthly fixed rate payment methodology (in some instances, at the Managing Entity's discretion and approval, other payment methodologies may be utilized); therefore, the Network Service Providers must serve a minimum number of persons per team per month.
-Unless otherwise approved in advance by the Managing Entity, the Network Service Provider shall adopt a minimum service target of 35 children per month. - The Network Service Provider may request the Managing Entity's approval for an alternative target, taking into consideration a Network Service Provider's program-specific staffing capacity, historical funding utilization, estimated community needs, or unique geographic and demographic factors of the service location. - o In the first year of services by a newly procured Network Service Provider, a phase-in period may be implemented to achieve the minimum service target as follows: - 10 children per month during the first month of services, - 20 children per month during the second month, - 25 children per month during the third month, and - 35 children per month thereafter. - 7.
+Unless otherwise approved in advance by the Managing Entity, the Network Service Provider shall adopt a minimum service target of 35 children per month. - The Network Service Provider may request the Managing Entity's approval for an alternative target, taking into consideration a Network Service Provider's program-specific staffing capacity, historical funding utilization, estimated community needs, or unique geographic and demographic factors of the service location. - In the first year of services by a newly procured Network Service Provider, a phase-in period may be implemented to achieve the minimum service target as follows: - 10 children per month during the first month of services, - 20 children per month during the second month, - 25 children per month during the third month, and - 35 children per month during the fourth month, and - At any point the Network Service Provider may serve as many children as can be served by the team.
+35 children is the minimum number that can be served, Network Service Providers are expected to serve more than the minimum after the fourth month of operations. - 7.
 Financial consequences may be applied in the event a Network Service Provider does not meet the monthly minimum service target.
 Financial consequences shall be established at a \$2,000 reduction of the monthly invoice amount for each individual served less than the monthly service target.